 The small group of mixed ages allows us to tailor and pace the academic and artistic work to the individual students, providing individually crafted lessons, assignments, and expectations so that each child is engaged and challenged at her/his particular level to help build confidence and skill.
 Through meaningful work, story-telling, writing, reading, measuring and calculating, drawing, painting, sculpting, baking bread, cutting and stacking firewood, caring for the space and for each other, the students develop a stronger sense of self and a deeper connection with learning.

 How do I learn more?

-We are now accepting applications to the Farm Classroom for January 2020, and the first application deadline is September 7, 2019.
+We are now accepting applications to the Farm Classroom for January 2020.
 Please use our online application to start the process, and we look forward to meeting with you in August!
 Have Questions?
 Contact Tracy Saucier.